GithinjiEdward/GithinjiEdward/README.md

 - Automates common administrative tasks using Python and PowerShell
 - Built with CustomTkinter for a modern desktop experience

+#### IT Asset Management Dashboard
+- Monitors organizational IT assets, allocation, warranty, and inventory
+- Interactive reporting using Pivot Tables, slicers, and conditional formatting
+- Simplifies asset tracking and lifecycle management

 ---

 ### 🤖 Process Automation